Satori-finance/satori/source/index.html.md

 A perpetual contract is a derivative that approximates leveraged spot trading.
 Investors can buy to gain from rising prices, or sell to gain from falling prices.
 The perpetual contract differs from traditional futures in some ways: it has no expiration time and therefore no restrictions on how long users are able to hold a position.
 In order to ensure that the underlying price index is tracked, perpetual contracts are guaranteed to follow the price of the underlying asset through a funding fee mechanism.

+## Matchmaking

+Orders will be aggregated by price-time on a FIFO basis.
+A transaction happens if there is a buy order that has a price equal or greater than a sell order, or if there is a market order placed in one direction and orders exist in the opposing direction.

 ## Margin

 Satori enforces margin requirements for users -- an initial margin requirement to open and size-up positions, and a maintenance margin requirement to avoid liquidations.
 Margin can be added and removed at will above the initial margin.